Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 These are outside of the scope of this project but could be considered in the future.

 - Integration with other presentation software
-- Different chart types
+- Different chart types // Diffrerent chart types // No need for loads of user testing due to it not being used by a wider audience.
+The user is going to be trained in part of the development process.
+Text based, used by 1 user
 - Ability to add images to questions
-- Ability to setup multiple questions in 1 presentation

 Monetization is out of scope - consider in conclusion.